jamiemill/missioncontrol/README.markdown

 ## Directory Structure

-All of MissionControl's functionality is packaged as a suite of CakePHP "plugins", stored in `missioncontrol_plugins`, which is the only non-cake-standard directory.
-This directory mirrors the standard `plugins` directory.
-When looking for files, cake will look first in the standard `plugins` directory and fall back to the `missioncontrol_plugins` directory, where we expect most things to be.
+All of MissionControl's functionality is packaged as a suite of CakePHP "plugins", stored in the usual `plugins` directory.

-This allows us to override certain MissionControl functionality on a site-by-site basis by duplicating a file to a mirrored path inside `plugins` and editing it.
-This should be used sparingly though – it's better to try and improve the configurability of the plugins than duplicate and change.
-However, it is useful sometimes for overriding some core view files with site-specific markup (e.g. to customise the views of the `news` plugin).
+Plugin view files can be overidden on a site-by-site basis by duplicating a file into `{APP}/views/plugins/{plugin_name}/`.

 Any site-specific logic would usually be manifested in the creation of new models/views/controllers outside the plugin directories in the usual CakePHP way.

 Administrative pages are found via the `/admin/` route prefix.
-This does not correspond to a directory - instead controller methods that perform administrative functions are prefixed with `admin_` in the CakePHP way.
+This does not correspond to a directory, it's a special routing set up in the configuration of this site.

 ## Bootstrap